 Winter in Lassen

-Snow comes early to Lassen Volcanic National Park and the scenic drives close due to snow from December until May.
-When the scenic roads are closed, cross-country skiing and snowshoeing is another way to get around.
+Snow comes early to Lassen Volcanic National Park, and the scenic drives close from December until May.
+When the scenic roads are closed, cross-country skiing and snowshoeing are other ways to get around.

 Wildlife Viewing in Lassen

 Lassen features three different ecological zones.
-Find lots of animals within the park though dawn and dusk are the best wildlife viewing times.
-The Park Rangers can also point out areas that offer the best chance at seeing wildlife.
+So many animals live within the park though dawn and dusk are the best wildlife viewing times.
+The Park Rangers can also point out areas with the best chance to see wildlife.

 - Black bear (though not Grizzly bear)